ripixel/presentation-timer/README.md

 A simple presentation countdown timer with music streaming for use on streams/presentations.

+## Functionality

+Allows you to create a countdown timer configured with:

+- Target Time
+- Two lines of text
+- A "playlist" of video URLs to play automatically
+- A custom image displayed on the timer somewhere (initially, on the mug)
+- A pop-out control window to change values without affecting the presentation window

+All of this happens client-side - nothing is ever sent to any backend server - so no account required!

 ## Usage

 Go to [https://pt.ripixel.co.uk/](https://pt.ripixel.co.uk/), and configure your timer as instructed.